kripat46/Intelligent-FX-Treasury-Liquidity-Risk-Engine/README.md

 explanation of why the API's HorizontalPodAutoscaler is deliberately pinned to 1 replica until the streaming feature store is backed by shared state.
+## What's verified vs. not

+Being direct about this rather than letting a reader (or an interviewer) find out the hard way:

+**Actually run and verified (across development and local deployment):**
+- The full pytest suite (22/22 passing) — feature engineering, threshold policy, liquidity optimizer, streaming engine, and the FastAPI service via `TestClient` (real HTTP-shaped requests, not mocked).
+- The FastAPI app, end-to-end, including a near-threshold transaction correctly scored and flagged, and a validation error correctly returning 422.
+- MLflow tracking — a real run was logged and independently queried back via `MlflowClient` (params, metrics, and the model artifact all confirmed present, not just "no exception was thrown").
+- The Streamlit dashboard, via Streamlit's official `AppTest` harness — cold-start bootstrap, manual tick advances, tab switches, and session reset all execute with zero exceptions.
+- `ruff check` passes clean with a deliberately scoped rule set (see `pyproject.toml`).
+- **`docker build` + `docker compose up`, run locally on a real machine (Docker Desktop / Windows)**: all three services (`api`, `dashboard`, `mlflow`) build and reach a healthy state, with the API's `/health` endpoint and MLflow's UI both confirmed reachable.
+One real issue was found and fixed this way that the sandbox's YAML-only validation could never have caught: MLflow's default multi-worker startup raced to initialize the same SQLite schema concurrently, crash-looping a few times before stabilizing — fixed by pinning `--workers 1`.
+A second issue — an unnecessary `depends_on: mlflow` on the `api` service — was also removed after it caused a flaky MLflow startup to cascade into blocking the entire stack, even though `api` doesn't call MLflow at runtime.
+Both are exactly the kind of integration bug that only shows up when you actually run the thing, not when you review the YAML.
+**Written and validated for correctness, but not yet executed against live infrastructure:**
+- `.github/workflows/ci.yml` — the lint/test steps it runs were verified
+  locally (that's exactly what runs in CI), and the workflow YAML is valid, but confirm it's gone green on the repo's **Actions** tab before treating it as proven.
+**Actually deployed to a live Kubernetes cluster** (Docker Desktop's built-in `kind`-based cluster, single node): `kubectl apply -f k8s/` against a real cluster, `treasury-api` and `treasury-dashboard` both reached `1/1 Running`, and the dashboard was reached and confirmed working through `kubectl port-forward`.
+This surfaced three real issues that YAML validation alone could not have caught, each worth naming rather than glossing over:

+1. **Stale placeholder image references.** The Deployment manifests initially pointed at `your-registry/treasury-api:latest` — a placeholder left over from before local image names were substituted in. `kubectl describe pod` surfaced the actual cause immediately (`pull access denied... repository does not exist`), and the fix was a one-line correction to the `image:` field in each Deployment.
+The general lesson: `kubectl describe pod` → **Events** section is the fastest path to ground truth on any pod stuck in `ImagePullBackOff` — guessing at causes without it wastes time.
+2. **Docker Desktop's `kind`-based Kubernetes doesn't share an image store with `docker build`/`docker compose build` by default,** and also doesn't share state with a separately-installed standalone `kind` CLI (`kind get clusters` returns nothing even though Docker Desktop's own dashboard shows an active node) — the two are different implementations that happen to share a name.
+The working fix: `docker save` each image to a tarball, `docker cp` it into the cluster's node container (`desktop-control-plane`, itself just a Docker container), then `docker exec ... ctr -n k8s.io images import` to load it directly into the node's containerd image store, bypassing both `docker`'s and `kind`'s normal image-sharing paths entirely.
+3. **A CLI syntax gotcha**: `ctr -n=k8s.io` (with `=`) fails silently with a cryptic `No help topic for '.io'` rather than a clear "invalid flag" error; `ctr -n k8s.io` (space-separated) is the correct form for this version of `ctr`.
+None of these three issues are bugs in this project's own code — they're all platform/tooling friction specific to Docker Desktop's Kubernetes integration on Windows.
+But finding and fixing them is exactly the kind of debugging trail worth being able to describe in an interview, and a considerably stronger answer than either "I didn't try" or a suspiciously clean "it just worked."